MartinvonBerg/simple-lightbox-fslight/readme.txt

 Upgrade to 2.1.0+ if you want support for Youtube Videos or want to have your settings restored automatically.

 == Changelog ==

+= 3.2.0 =
+- Added functionality to render the HTML for fslightbox completely on the client side in javascript.
+Almost same performance for images from the same server.
+Slower for videos from another source.
+- Added the requred *.js and *.css files for that.
+Tested with local and public version of my sites.

 = 3.1.0 =
 - Updated Class in RewriteFigureTagsClass.php for 'the_content' and 'body' HTML-filter to improve